Dutch and U.S. clash for supremacy

 The Americans, though, have plenty of opportunities to add to their own tally and, boosted by the latest high tech suits, have not ruled out the possibility of matching their tally of eight medals in the sport achieved at their home 2002 Salt Lake City Games.

-"Oh, I definitely think that's realistic," said U.S. sprinter Heather Richardson, one of the favorites for the 1,000m.
+"Oh, I definitely think that's realistic," said U.S. sprinter Heather Richardson, one of the favourites for the 1,000m.

 Shani Davis is hoping to add to his legacy by becoming the first man to win the same disciple at three straight Games in the men's 1,000m.